Table of Contents

 - All the keywords they are buying traffic for using paid ads on Google

-- All the keywords they are ranking for on Google, which of the pages on their websites are ranking for those keywords, and how many visitors they are getting from those keywords.
+- All the keywords they are ranking for on Google, which of the pages on their websites are ranking for those keywords, and how many visitors they are getting from those keywords

-- If you know your competition is successful, this will tell you the main keywords/phrases to consider going after.
+- If you know your competition is successful, this will tell you the main keywords/phrases to consider going after

 Set up Google Console.
 It’s a free tool that breaks down how your website is doing.
 You won’t do anything else with this during month one, but you want to get it set up early on so it can begin tracking data for you to utilize in month two.

 MONTH 2 Optimize Your On-Page SEO Strategy and Building Content

 It’s the SEO stuff like page title with the keyword, user-friendly URL, meta-description, internal linking, image alt text, header tags like H1 and H2 for easy skimming.

 In simple terms, Google reads source codes (not the language you and I speak or read!), so it’s your job to make sure Google can read our websites so that we can rank in its searches.

 It walks you through the steps (in a very user-friendly way) to make sure Google can read your pages.
 They are a must for implementing your SEO strategy.

 The plugin will walk you through how you can optimize your site.
-Scroll down to the bottom of each of your posts to find Yoast area.
-HINT: You want to try to get both “Readability” and “Keyword” circles to be green.
+Scroll down to the bottom of each of your posts to find the Yoast area.
+HINT: You want to try to get both Readability and Keyword circles to be green.